lzhengchun/lzhengchun.github.io/Publication.md

 ## Refereed Conference Papers
 - __Zhengchun Liu__, Rajkumar Kettimuthu, Ian Foster, Peter H. Beckman.
 Towards a Smart Data Transfer Node.
 International Workshop on Innovating the Network for Data Intensive Science in conjunction with SC17 (_to appear_).

-- Rajkumar Kettimuthu, __Zhengchun Liu__, Ian Foster, Katrin Heitmann, Franck Cappello.
+- Rajkumar Kettimuthu, __Zhengchun Liu__, David Wheeler, Ian Foster, Katrin Heitmann, Franck Cappello.
 Transferring a Petabyte in a Day.
 International Workshop on Innovating the Network for Data Intensive Science in conjunction with SC17 (_to appear_).

 - __Zhengchun Liu__, Rajkumar Kettimuthu, Sven Leyffer, Prashant Palkar and Ian Foster.
 A mathematical programming and simulation based framework to evaluate cyberinfrastructure design choices. *The 13th IEEE International Conference on eScience (eScience 2017)*. (to appear, [Preprint <i class="fa fa-file-pdf-o" aria-hidden="true"></i>](file/eScience17-preprint-Liu.pdf)).